-That’s all the basic information you should need to get around using London Transport.
+That’s all the basic information you should need to get around using the London Underground and London Transport.
 Just remember not to panic, it isn’t as hard as it seems, and that every station has lots of lovely staff who will do their very best to help you.

 If you choose to book any of our Lordprice London Experience Tours then our guides will always arrive 10 minutes before it starts.
 This is so that you can chat with them and ask any questions you have about getting around London as a visitor.
 Our guides won’t just take you around the history of London, they’re also happy to guide you around its present.